-Training, whether virtual or physical, often takes the form of workshops (one to a few) or conferences (a few to many) during which participants receive a lot of information in a short time.
+Training, whether virtual or physical, often takes the form of workshops or conferences during which participants receive a lot of information in a short time.

-A very good way to keep your employees up to date, training courses still require some follow-up, to make sure that the knowledge has been correctly transmitted, that the subject was interesting, or that the speakers are dynamic.
+Though a good way to keep your employees up to date, training courses still require some follow-up to make sure that the knowledge was correctly transmitted, that the subject was interesting, or that the speakers were dynamic.

 How: Send a quiz to the participants and measure the impact of the training via a simple formula: